AntonMyr/frontend_v2/README.md

 | Npm           | 5.6.0         |

 ### Setup the frontend project
-1. `cd /frontend && npm install && npm start`
-Your project should start a new chrome window.
+1. When you're in the root of the project run `npm install && npm start` Your project should start a new chrome window.

 <a name="about"/>